fadymedhat/MCLNN-theano/README.md

 ```

 The dataset name and the number of folds are used to name the index, standardization, weights and visualization folders as below.
-So make sure the index folder is named with the convention: 'datasetname_fold-count_index'.
+So make sure the index folder is named with the convention: 'datasetname_folds_count_index', e.g. ESC10_folds_5_index.

 The the visualization folder stores the images for weights and activations, if any of the visualization flags is enabled.
 ```python